samumantha/research-software-engineering/presentation_PDC25.md

 ---

-## Why? &#128151;&#9993;&#65039; to your future self
+## Why? - &#128151;&#9993;&#65039; to your future self

 <br>

-- .emph[You] will probably use your code in the future and may forget details.
+- .emph[You] will probably use your code in the future and may forget details

-- You may want .emph[others] to use your code (almost impossible without documentation).
+- You may want .emph[others] to use your code (almost impossible without documentation)

-- You may want others to contribute to the code.
+- You may want others to contribute to the code

-- Time is limited - let the documentation answer FAQs.
+- Time is limited - let the documentation answer FAQs

 ---